Prefab vs. Modular Building: What is the Difference?

 Exploring Modular Construction

-This means the plot of your future house could be barren one day and loaded with a move-in ready home shortly after.
-Modular construction is ideal for getting people into homes quickly, which is why experts often cite them as the solution to housing crises.
-They are built to last, so decades could go by, and the foundation will still stand firm.
+This means the plot of your future house could be barren one day and loaded with a move-in-ready home shortly after.
+Modular construction can be ideal for getting people into homes quickly, which is why some experts cite it as part of the solution to housing shortages.
+When designed well, modular buildings can be durable, code-compliant, and long-lasting.

 The most significant boon of modular construction is control.
 You never know when severe weather could impact a project’s timeline or ruin some of the home’s elements.
-Modular blueprints don’t have to worry about that during construction because it all happens within a factory when workforces have complete agency over the climate.
+Modular manufacturing reduces that exposure because much of the work happens within a controlled environment.

 Despite these distinctions, many consider modular homes a type of prefab build, whereas the reverse is not always true.
-Prefabs are an umbrella term that could also include manufactured, or mobile, homes and kits.
+Prefab is an umbrella term that could also include manufactured (or mobile) homes and kits.

 Contrasting Prefab and Modular Construction